NashTech-Labs/Build_and_Deploy_Kubernetes_Service_using_Azure_Pipeline/README.md

 ## Description

-Here, In this template we will create a Basic Kubernetes Cluster using Managed Identity.
+Here, In this template, we will build and deploy the Kubernetes service via an Azure CLI and build in tasks for the Azure pipeline build and deployment.

 ---